 The Veepeak OBDCheck BLE+ has robust advanced features.
 Its customizable dashboard is an excellent touch, letting you choose which sensor readings you see.
-In addition, you can track you gas mileage and see graphs of live data.
+Besides, you can track your gas mileage and see graphs of live data.
 You can even re-program and customize the engine computer, though you’ll need to pair it with an app that supports that function.Check Price at Amazon

 The features of the Veepeak OBDCheck BLE are nearly as robust.
-It also includes the customizable dashboard with mileage tracking.
-While exactly which features you’ll get depends on what app you download, it allows customizing and coding of ECU data.Check Price at Amazon
+It also includes a customizable dashboard with mileage tracking.
+While exactly which features you’ll get depends on what app you download, it allows customizing and coding ECU data.Check Price at Amazon

 4. Supported Protocols